hmrc/paye-estimator/docs/calculate-tax.md

     * The `payPerHour` and `hours` values will be available if the service call is made for an hourly calculation.
     * Under the `taxCategories` the `taxType=[employeeNationalInsurance|employerNationalInsurance]` will not be calculated if the `isStatePensionAge=true`.
     * The `scottishElement` will only be calculated if the tax code is a valid scottish tax code.
+    * The `maxTaxAmount` is populated if the income tax total exceeds the gross pay amount * max tax rate, and will impact the calculation of totalDeductions by replacing the income tax total amount.